5.5 Configuration Management and Traceability

 Key Takeaways

-• Configuration management identifies, controls, versions, and tracks testware, test items, environments, and related work products.
+• Configuration management identifies, controls, versions, and tracks testware, test items, environments, and related work products as configuration items.

 • A baseline is an approved version of one or more configuration items that can be changed only through controlled change management.